 Statement Of Work

 Date: July 30, 2018

 Name of Grantee: Denver Parks and Recreation

 Name of Water Project: Denver Parks Central Control Build-out

 Funding Source: Denver Water, Denver Parks and Recreation

 Water Project Overview:

-from a desktop computer or his combination of Hydrometers in occur, and staff is alerted to n component for positive public shut down entire systems duri Denver Parks Water Conserva Network and Parks water conserva continuation of the Central Co Rosamond Park.
-With a mate purchase 26 Toro Sentinel Ce potable water.
-This investment r enabling Water Managers to control irrigation functions and programming and held remote.
+Central Control helps Parks e personnel.
+It achieves this by from a desktop computer or h combination of Hydrometers in occur, and staff is alerted to n component for positive public shut down entire systems dur Denver Parks Water Conserv.
+Network and Parks water con continuation of the Central Co Rosamond Park.
+With a mato purchase 26 Toro Sentinel Ce potable water.
+This investme estimate of 41.3 AF saved per mployees conserve water, conserve fuel, and increase safety to field enabling Water Managers to control irrigation functions and programming and held remote.
 Water consumption is monitored in real time with the n the central control systems.
 Systems are shut down when line breaks o-flow and electrical problems.
 Central Control is also a beneficial perception through the ability to diagnose necessary repairs quickly and ing rain events. ation Department installs, maintains, and monitors the Central Control sumption.
 Parks Water Conservation is requesting \$120,000 for the ontrol Build-out in our East Operating District, Congress Sub-District and ching \$120,000 grant from Denver Water pending signatures, we will entral Control Irrigation Controllers which irrigate 79 acres of parks with nt will cost around \$2,900 per acre-foot of water from the conservative r year irrigating with Central Control.

 Project Objectives:

-Water Conservation Labor and Fuel reduction Improving worker safety has many objectives including but not limited to:
+The Central Control Build-out Water Conservation Labor and Fuel reduction Improving worker safety Improved Public Perception to has many objectives including but not limited to: